casper-network/docs-archive/glossary/N.rst

 Node operator
 ^^^^^^^^^^^^^
-Anyone who wishes to run node infrastructure on the Casper network, either as a standalone private network, or as part of the public network.
+Anyone who wishes to run node infrastructure on the Casper network either as a standalone private network, or as part of the public network.
+Synonymous to a `validator <V.html#validator>`_.